You’re currently reading Chapter 5 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 If you’re doing things right (cough, the most EFFECTIVE way, cough), you’ll do them in Illustrator.

-- They’re written by HR or management who *think* you need Photoshop to sketch (I’m glad HR thinks they know so much about the fashion design process… #eyeroll)
+- Job postings are written by HR or management who *think* you need Photoshop to sketch (I’m glad HR thinks they know so much about the fashion design process… #eyeroll)

 - Designers use PS because they don’t know how to do it (the right way) in AI